skandium/cyclorank/cyclorank.md

 * Using a standardised methodology based on OpenStreetMap will allow to repeat the experiment at a different time and scale it to an arbitrary number of cities

+### Metric definitions

-Therefore, to measure the cyclability of cities, I look at the share of road infrastructure that has been marked explicitly as cycling friendly (either a bike lane or bike road) on OpenStreetMap.
+Therefore, to measure the cyclability of cities, I look at the share of road infrastructure that has been marked explicitly as cycling friendly (either a bike lane or bike road) on [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Bicycle).
 As designated bike roads can be considered qualitatively better, I also calculate their separate share.

 The motivation behind measuring cycling path length is twofold: firstly, it has been shown to correlated to the popularity of cycling [\[1\]](https://www.sciencedirect.com/science/article/pii/S2214140519301033) and secondly, the